hcwong/cs3223/README.md

 If it gets a bit too much, you can always just `rm` the files based on the file ending.

 ## Troubleshooting
-If anything fails, just recompile all the files and try again.
+If anything fails, just recompile all the files and try again and rebuild all the tbl files.
+If things fail more, contact joshua.wong@u.nus.edu.